akb825/DeepSea/testers/TestVectorDraw/README.md

 ## Test cases

 Most test cases can be verified by viewing the SVG files in an SVG viewing or editing application, such as Inkscape or a web browser.
-Some of the text
+Some of the text test cases don't display properly in most SVG viewers, so screenshots are provided below for the expected results.

 ### Multi-line, pre-formatted text